Hello, Beauties🌸 This week’s post is My Fifth Anniversary Fitbit Journey.

 Depression

-The best news, a report from my internist that my A1C (Diabetes risk) is low.
+The best news is a report from my internist that my A1C (Diabetes risk) is low.
 She proactively put me on high blood pressure medication over ten years ago when my numbers started creeping.
-I’m still on the same low dose of hypertension meds with no new prescriptions except the supplements I take.
+I’m still on the same low dose of hypertension meds with no new prescriptions except for the supplements I take.

 Everyone can reap the benefits of moving more.
-Some activity is better than no movement.
+Some activities are better than no movement.
 Don’t lead a sedentary lifestyle.
 It will catch up with you.
 And me if I don’t get back on track.

 How do you not lead a sedentary lifestyle?
 Do share in the comments section.